-- 31) appealed to CA2 in DeLano.43 - B. The statistical impossibility that over 1,700 FFA, law, legal ethics, and journalism deans, professors, and other practitioners and more than 9,000 email recipients repeatedly contacted with information about judicial wrongdoing and a proposal for exposing it would reject it and not acknowledge receipt, except for a few negative responses - 1.
-The complaint against the two top CA2 judges and the effort to have the NY City Bar Association and the Federal Bar Council investigate it and make their wrongdoing public knowledge - 8.
-After June 19, 2006, the judges also must have learned of a qualitatively and quantitatively much greater effort that Dr. Cordero initiated to make known outside the courts his evidence of the Federal Judiciary"s coordinated wrongdoing and its judicially run and tolerated bankruptcy fraud scheme.
+- B. The statistical impossibility that over 1,700 Fraud & Forensic Accounting (FFA), law, legal ethics, and journalism deans, professors, and other practitioners and more than 9,000 email recipients repeatedly contacted with information about judicial wrongdoing and a proposal for exposing it would reject it and not acknowledge receipt, except for a few negative responses - 1.
+The complaint against the two top CA2 judges and the effort to have the NY City Bar Association and the Federal Bar Council investigate it and make their wrongdoing public knowledge - 9.
+After June 19, 2006, the judges also must have learned of a qualitatively and quantitatively much greater effort that Dr. Cordero initiated to make known outside the courts his evidence of the Federal Judiciary"s coordinated wrongdoing and its judge-run and tolerated bankruptcy fraud scheme.
 With that date, he submitted a complaint against Then-CA2 Chief Judge John Walker and the next chief, Judge Dennis Jacobs, now the chief judge, to the Joint Committee on Judicial Conduct as well as each of its members.
-This Committee was created under the auspices of the CA2 and is composed jointly by the Association of the Bar of the City of New York (NYCBar)44 and the Federal Bar Council (FBC)45.
+This Committee was created under the auspices of the CA2 and is composed jointly by the Association of the Bar of the City of New York (NYCBar)48 and the Federal Bar Council (FBC)49.
 Its mission is to handle complaints of members of the bar against federal judges of CA2 and those in the Circuit"s Southern and Eastern Districts.
-The names of the Committee"s then current members had been announced on November 17, 2005, by Chief Judge Walker46, who as circuit chief judge was a member of the Judicial Conference.
-He and Judge Jacobs were explicitly named as complained-against judges in the complaint"s opening sentence.(id. >C:i) - 9.
+The names of the Committee"s then current members had been announced on November 17, 2005, by Chief Judge Walker50, who as circuit chief judge was a member of the Judicial Conference.
+He and Judge Jacobs were explicitly named as complained-against judges in the complaint"s opening sentence.(id. >C:i) - 10.
 Dr. Cordero received no acknowledgment of receipt.
-His requests therefor by phone calls to NYCBar and FBC and a subsequent letter to each of the Committee members were unsuccessful.(id. >C:271-275) So on November 9, 2006, he sent a letter with supporting files to the presidents of NYCBar and FBC to submit the complaint to their respective associations and litigants that blatantly contradict the requirements of specifically applicable rules and law is discussed in the "Statement To the Judicial Council of the Second Circuit on how Rule 5.1(h) of the Local Rules of Civil Procedure of the U.S. District Court, WDNY, requires exceedingly detailed facts to plead a RICO claim so that it contravenes FRCivP 8 and 83 and should be abrogated, and how Rules 5.1(h) and 83.5 constitute a preemptive attack on any RICO claim that could expose the District and Bankruptcy Courts' support for a bankruptcy fraud scheme and the schemers"; http://Judicial-Discipline-Reform.org/docs/DrRCordero-JudCoun_local_rule5.1h.pdf.
-This statement, sent to the Judicial Council of the Second Circuit and to each of its members(id. >C:1286), was disposed of unceremoniously by a clerk(id. >Pst:1360).

-- 43 http://Judicial-Discipline-Reform.org/docs/DrCordero_v_DeLano_06_4780_CA2.pdf - 44 http://www.nycbar.org/index.htm - 45 http://www.federalbarcouncil.org/ - 46 http://Judicial-Discipline-Reform.org/NYCBar_FBC/to_ComJudConduct_19jun6.pdf >C:iii asked them to cause the associations to acknowledge receipt of it, place it on the agenda of each of the associations" next meeting with a view to the associations launching an investigation of the complaint, and bring it to the attention of the media.47 To the same end, he sent an individualized letter to 170 of the associations" officers, directors, and chairs and members of their committees48 and an email on the subject to everybody else on his mailing list.
-He followed that up with a more formal email in the form of a press release.49 In the updated statement of facts bearing the date of September 25(id. >310), which was made available through that press release, he elaborated on this heading:
+His requests therefor by phone calls to NYCBar and FBC and a subsequent letter to each of the Committee members were unsuccessful.(id. >C:271-275) So on November 9, 2006, he sent a letter with supporting files to the presidents of NYCBar and FBC to submit the complaint to their respective associations and asked them to cause the associations to acknowledge receipt of it, place it on the agenda of each of the associations" next meeting with a view to the associations launching an investigation of the complaint, and bring it to the attention of the media.
+To the same end, he sent an individualized letter to 170 of the associations" officers, directors, and chairs and members of their committees and an email on the subject to everybody else on his mailing list.
+He followed that up with a more formal email in the form of a press release.
+In the updated